-Stuffed peppers has always been one of my comfort foods.
-For years, I did not make them because my husband didn’t eat peppers.
-He finally tried them and realized he really did like peppers.
+Stuffed peppers have always been one of my favorite comfort foods.
+For years, I did not make them because my husband didn't eat peppers.
+He finally tried them and realized he really did like peppers and their savory filling.

 This opened up a world of recipes because he then discovered other peppers he liked such as long hots and Poblano peppers which I love pairing with chili and pasta.